Taraxa-project/taraxa-platform/README.md

 - Under `services` you can find a subfolder for all services being developed for the community site.
 - `package.json` and `docker-compose.yml` are your starter places to check out all the commands you can run from root.

+## Dependency installation

+Being a yarn workspaces monorepo setup the only thing you need to get started is to run the `yarn install` to fetch all the dependencies.
+**Note**: Since the inclusion of the `community-backend` the command needed to be ran in `yarn install-legacy`.

 ### Services

 To run all services locally, please execute `yarn && yarn start:platform`.
 Subsequently, if you want to run in docker, just run `docker-compose up` from root.